3 Days in Vancouver: A Complete Guide for First Timers

 Best Time to Visit Vancouver

-If you’re planning to spend 3 days in Vancouver and want to enjoy the best weather, aim for a trip between May and September.
 Vancouver is known for its rainy days; so much so that locals often call it “Raincouver.”
 Most of the rain falls in the fall and winter, but there’s usually a stretch in summer when it clears up completely.
 Just don’t expect it to last too long.
 By September, it often feels like someone flipped a switch and turned the rain back on.

 Late spring and early fall are great times to explore the outdoors.
-You can hike, bike the seawall, or sip a drink by the beach while soaking in the mountain views.
-July and August are the warmest months, but also the busiest with tourists.
+You can hike on the North Shore, bike in Stanley Park, kayak in Deep Cove or just enjoy a drink at the beach while soaking in the mountain views.

 For fewer crowds and better hotel rates, consider coming during the shoulder seasons in April, May, or October.
 The weather can be a bit unpredictable, but it’s a great way to enjoy the city without the summer rush.